technohiker/obsidian-multi-properties/README.md

 1. Ensure you have a dedicated test vault.
 2. Make sure the `OBSIDIAN_TEST_VAULT_PATH` environment variable is set correctly to the path of your test vault.
-3. Install the plugin into your test vault by running `npm run build-and-install:test`.
+3. Run the full test environment setup using `npm run setup:test`.
 4.  **Enable the Plugin:** In your test vault, go to `Settings > Community Plugins`, find "Multi Properties", and toggle it on.
-5. Initialize the test vault with test notes by running `npm run initialize-test-vault`.
-This will provide you with a `test-note.md` file to test against.
+5. The `setup:test` script will automatically provide you with a `test-note.md` file to test against.

 ### Testing Scenarios